hop-protocol/docs/js-sdk/getting-started.md

 #### Estimate bonder destination transaction fee:

 The bonder destination transaction fee is the regular chain transaction fee that the bonder pays to get transaction included in block.
 The sender of the transfer must compensate the bonder for this fee which is why this fee exists.
-The destination transaction fee returned here is in terms of the asset being transferred.&#x20;
+The destination transaction fee returned here is in terms of the asset being transferred.

 ```javascript
 import { Hop, Chain } from '@hop-protocol/sdk'